Garage Project: The Mighty Brewery at the Bottom of the World

 “Over the years, I’ve had pinch-me moments of getting to work with, rub shoulders with, and pour beer alongside those breweries that inspired us,” says Ruffell.

-Like Garage Project’s very first collaboration beer with a cult Norwegian brewery called Nogne-O. They sent the hand-bottled beer away to Australia’s biggest beer competition—Australian International Beer Awards (AIBA)—“and that beer won champion specialty beer, beating out Utopias and all sorts of crazy beers,” says Ruffell.
+Like Garage Project’s very first collaboration beer with a cult Norwegian brewery called Nogne-O. They sent the hand-bottled beer away to Australia’s biggest beer competition—Australian International Beer Awards (AIBA)—where it “won champion specialty beer, beating out Utopias and all sorts of crazy beers,” says Ruffell.

 One of many awards Garage Project has racked up over the years, Gillespie and Ruffell never let the attention go to their heads.